CS 480: Computers and Society

 performed at a local nonprofit organization.
 The organizations we

-will work with this semester include CS4SF, Tenderloin Technology Lab at
+will work with this semester include CS4SF at Aptos and MLK middle schools, The Women's Building, and Tenderloin Technology Lab at

-expected to spend at least 4 hours every two weeks (total 25-30 hours) onsite at this
+expected to spend at least 2 hours every week (total 25-30 hours) onsite at this

 organization, assisting them with their computer-related and IT